apollographql/graphql-tag/README.md

 ### Resources

-You can easily generate and explore GraphQL AST on [astexplorer.net](https://astexplorer.net/#/drYr8X1rnP/1).
+You can easily generate and explore a GraphQL AST on [astexplorer.net](https://astexplorer.net/#/drYr8X1rnP/1).